A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Mackey functors vs -algebras EI-algebras

+Using this proposition, one can prove that $\sF (A)$ is the free $\Ind$-normed symmetric monoidal category on $A$.

-\begin{prop} The $\Ind$-normed symmetric monoidal category $\FF (A)$ is free over $A$ for strict $\Ind$-normed functors.
-Moreover, for every $\Ind$-normed symmetric monoidal category $\C$, the $G$-functor $A\to \FF(A)$ induces an equivalence of categories
+\begin{proposition} The $\Ind$-normed symmetric monoidal category $\sF (A)$ is free over $A$ for strict $\Ind$-normed functors.
+Moreover, for every $\Ind$-normed symmetric monoidal category $\cC$, the $G$-functor $A\to \sF(A)$ induces an equivalence of categories

-\begin{proof} By Theorem \ref{rubco}, it is enough to show that $\FF(A)$ is the $\EI$-algebra given by the image of $A$ by the monad $\EI:\catG \to \catG$.
-Given a $G$-category $\C$, if we denote respectively by $\Ob(\C)$ and $\Mor(\C)$ the associated $G$-sets of objects and morphisms, then we have
+\begin{proof} By \ref{rubco}, it is enough to show that $\sF(A)$ is the $\EI$-algebra given by the image of $A$ under the monad $\EI:\catG \to \catG$.
+Given a $G$-category $\cC$, if we denote respectively by $\Ob(\cC)$ and $\Mor(\cC)$ the associated $G$-sets of objects and morphisms, then, using \ref{propquogcat}, we have